History of AfriCat: From Enemies to Friends

 The AfriCat Foundation was started by a family that had experienced the predator-farmer conflict first hand.

 In 1970, the Hanssen family bought a cattle ranch about 100 miles south of Etosha National Park.
 They lost 20 to 30 calves each year to predators and tried the only solutions they knew of: hunting, trapping, and inviting trophy hunters on their land.
 But these did not reduce their losses.

 After seeing this cycle repeat every year, the family tried another approach.
-They created protective corrals for pregnant cows and young calves.
-Around four months of age, the calves would begin grazing freely with their mothers on the range.
+They created protected corrals for pregnant cows and young calves.
+As calves grew bigger, they became less appealing prey.
+So when they turned four months old, it was safe to release calves into grazing lands with the rest of the herd.
 Livestock losses dropped to just two or three every year.